 Investing in your business can be scary.
-You're handing your baby over to someone else, and letting someone in to see all the good, bad and ugly.
-Letting someone else take the reigns for a bit can be difficult when it comes to working with designers, because we alllllllll know how important look is to your brand.
+You’re handing your baby over to someone else, and letting someone in to see all the good, bad and ugly.
+Letting someone else take the reigns for a bit can be difficult when it comes to hiring a graphic designer, because we alllllllll know how important look is to your brand.

 Several weeks ago, I wrote about what you need to know about working with a designer.
 But, I didn’t touch much on prices.
 I did that kind of intentionally, because I wanted it to have it’s own post.
 So, when you’re hiring a designer, what exactly are you paying for?